-You’ve probably heard the hype about this popular spin studio; SoulCycle’s classes all over DC bring together a tough workout with the latest music.
-Don’t expect to hear too many old classics in this class, though — it’s all about the new stuff!
-Fighting off the urge to pump your fist or raise the roof, the class uses light dumbbells to incorporate some arm work.
-Spin shoes are available for rent (your first time is free); otherwise, bring your own.
-Though if you’re worried about stinky feet, the studio’s grapefruit-scented candles will do the trick.
+You’ve probably heard the hype about this popular studio; SoulCycle’s classes all over DC bring together a tough workout with the latest music.
+Don’t expect to hear too many old classics in this class, though — it’s all about the new jams!
+Fighting off the urge to pump your fist or raise the roof, the class uses light dumbbells to incorporate some arm work too.
+Shoes are available for rent (your first time is free); otherwise, bring your own.
+Though, if you’re worried about stinky feet, the studio’s grapefruit-scented candles will do the trick.

-This new spot on U Street shares its spin bikes with the barre studio.
-So, in addition to your basic spin class, Dailey Method offers hour-long classes that include a half hour of spin and a half hour of barre.
-The spin portion of class is a little less intense than some of the other studios in DC, so this is a good class for beginners.
-It can be difficult to see the instructor from the back of the class, so get there early to snag a bike in the front.
+This new spot on U Street shares its bikes with the barre studio.
+So, in addition to your basic Dailey Cycle class, Dailey Method offers hour-long classes that include a half hour of bike and a half hour of barre.
+The bike portion of class is a little less intense than some of the other studios in DC, so this is a good class for beginners.
+Fitt tip: It can be difficult to see the instructor from the back of the class, so get there early to snag a bike in the front.
 Be brave!

 Serving our neighbors in Shaw, this studio offers a ton of classes from TRX to reformer Pilates to bootcamps, and more.
 The spin class, located downstairs, is strictly-business (all exercise, all day) but still a blast!
 Instructors of this class have a lot of great energy and fun playlists that will have you wishing you were out dancing with your friends instead of pedaling away on your stationary bike (in a good way).
 These classes take place at different times on different days of the week, so be sure to check the schedule carefully before you sign up for a class.
 Can you tell this was learned the hard way?